The Origin and History of:

 Our publication, The Bilge Chatter, is distributed to our members from September to June and includes schedules of activities, member articles, meeting announcements, and other items of general interest.

-Our major activities involve boating education.
-While we have a full navigational and boat related curriculum available to our members, we also offer ten free Boating class sessions to the public each year.
-Our locations for these classes are presently in Troy, West Bloomfield, Farmington, Rochester, Clawson and Milford.
+Our major activities involve boating education and social activities design to generate fun for participating members.
+While we have a full navigational and boat related curriculum available to our members, we also offer free Boating class sessions to the public each year.
+Our locations for these classes are presently in Pontiac, Bloomfield, Troy, and Harrison Twp.
 See our Boating Class Schedule for more information about current public Boating classes.

-Our civic service is in the area of cooperative charting where we help keep the United States Coast Guard updated on the changing nature of our waterways.
+Our civic service is in the area of cooperative charting where we help keep NOAA (National Oceanic and Atmospheric Administration) updated on the changing nature of our waterways.
 While this is underway, we also have an active schedule of summer rendezvous in and around Lake St. Clair.

-Birmingham Power Squadron's Burgee (Unique Flag) is light blue with a white seahorse and three stars.
+America’s Boating Club - Birmingham Squadron's Burgee (Unique Flag) is light blue with a white seahorse and three stars.
 This design was chosen to reflect the squadron's original meeting place--the Bloomfield Open Hunt Club, where we get the 'horse' in seahorse, because we are a boating organization--and the three stars represent the three squadrons that gave us members when BPS was founded in 1963--Detroit, Mount Clemens, and Grosse Pointe.
 The blue color represents the water that we are all drawn to!
+We are currently comprised of over 130 members engaged in recreation boating.